mayeaux/localbitcoins-node/README.md

 Credit:

-I used the example php implementation at https://github.com/payward/kraken-api-client and the python implementation at https://github.com/veox/krakenex as references.
+I used the example node implementation at https://github.com/nothingisdead/npm-kraken-api and the python implementation at https://localbitcoins.com/api-docs/ as references.

-Feeling generous?
-Send me a fraction of a bitcoin!

-12X8GyUpfYxEP7sh1QaU4ngWYpzXJByQn5